Start today off right with a 52 Week Savings Challenge!

 Well, this simply isn’t the case with a money challenge.
 The best thing you can do for yourself is to get started right now.

-With less than 10% of people actually stick with your New Years’ resolution, you don’t want to be a part of that crowd anyway.
+With less than 10% of people actually sticking with your New Year’s resolution, you don’t want to be a part of that crowd anyway.

-Now that you know a money challenge is right for you.
+Now that you know a 52-week money-saving plan is right for you.
 Why do people decide to tackle a year-long money challenge?

 The obvious answer is to save money, but for what?

-Here are a few reasons why you might do a 52-week money challenge:
+Here are a few reasons why you might do a 52 week plan:

-These are just a few examples of why you might try a money challenge.
-I always like to tackle a money challenge when I have a vacation on the horizon.
+These are just a few examples of why you might try this fabulous 52 week money saving challenge.
+I personally always like to tackle a money challenge when I have a vacation on the horizon.
+This allows me to pay for my vacations with cash which is always something I strive to achieve.

 Track Your Progress With This 52 Week Money Challenge Printable